hetanthakkar/Vegan-Menu-Marker/README.md

 - No data collection or tracking
 - Works entirely locally in your browser
-- Only activates on Google Maps pages
+- Only activates on restaurant menu pages

 ## License